Figure out your season with these tips

 Clear: Bright, clear colors, nothing muted or dusty

-Muted: Soft, dusty colors; nothing bright and overpowering
+Muted: Soft, dusty colors; nothing bright and overpowering; often quite neutral in temperature

 Once you’ve determined your dominant characteristic, next decide if the warmer or the cooler colors look better.
 For example, if your dominant trait is "Deep", decide if the deep cool colors look best on you or the deep warm colors.